vkmithun05/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications.md

 ## Overview

 Fabrikam Medical Conferences (FabMedical) provides conference website services tailored to the medical community.
-They are refactoring their application code, based on node.js, so that it can run as a Docker application, and want to implement a POC that will help them get familiar with the development process, lifecycle of deployment, and critical aspects of the hosting environment.
+They are refactoring their application code based on node.js to run as a Docker application.
+They want to implement a POC that will help them get familiar with the development process, lifecycle of deployment, and critical aspects of the hosting environment.
 They will be deploying their applications to Azure Kubernetes Service and want to learn how to deploy containers in a dynamically load-balanced manner, discover containers, and scale them on demand.

 In this hands-on lab, you will assist with completing this POC with a subset of the application codebase.
-You will create a build agent based on Linux, and an Azure Kubernetes Service cluster for running deployed applications.
+You will create a build agent based on Linux and an Azure Kubernetes Service cluster for running deployed applications.
 You will be helping them to complete the Docker setup for their application, test locally, push to an image repository, deploy to the cluster, and test load-balancing and scale.

 > **Important**: Most Azure resources require unique names.
 Throughout these steps, you will see the word "SUFFIX" as part of resource names.
 You should replace this with a unique handle (like your Microsoft Account email prefix) to ensure unique names for resources.

 ## Solution architecture

 Below is a diagram of the solution architecture you will build in this lab.
-Please study this carefully, so you understand the whole of the solution as you are working on the various components.
+Please study this carefully to understand the whole of the solution as you are working on the various components.

-The solution will use Azure Kubernetes Service (AKS), which means that the container cluster topology is provisioned according to the number of requested nodes.
-The proposed containers deployed to the cluster are illustrated below with Cosmos DB as a managed service:
+The solution will use Azure Kubernetes Service (AKS), which means the number of requested nodes dictates the container cluster topology provisioned by AKS.
+The proposed containers deployed to the cluster are illustrated below with Cosmos DB as a managed service.

 ![A diagram showing the solution, using Azure Kubernetes Service with a Cosmos DB back end.](media/solution-topology.png "Solution architecture diagram")

 Each tenant will have the following containers:

-- **Conference Web site**: The SPA application that will use configuration settings to handle custom styles for the tenant.
+- **Conference Web site**: The SPA application that uses configuration settings to handle custom styles for the tenant.

-- **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, manage attendee registrations, manage campaigns, and communicate with attendees.
+- **Admin Web site**: The SPA application that conference owners use to manage conference configuration details, attendee registrations, campaigns, and communications with attendees.

 - **Registration service**: The API that handles all registration activities creating new conference registrations with the appropriate package selections and associated cost.

-- **Email service**: The API that handles email notifications to conference attendees during registration, or when the conference owners choose to engage the attendees through their admin site.
+- **Email service**: The API that handles email notifications to conference attendees during registration or when the conference owners engage the attendees through their admin site.

 - **Config service**: The API that handles conference configuration settings such as dates, locations, pricing tables, early-bird specials, countdowns, and related.

-- **Content service**: The API that handles content for the conference such as speakers, sessions, workshops, and sponsors.
+- **Content service**: The API that handles content for the conference, such as speakers, sessions, workshops, and sponsors.

 ## Requirements